How to Brush

 - Tartar control toothpastes will reduce tartar above the gum line, but because gum disease starts below the gum line, these products have not been proven to reduce the early stage of gum disease.

 - Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 Use these in conjunction with brushing and flossing.

-Drs.
-Mandel and Joseph are the best people to help you select the right products that are best for you.
+Dr. Mandel are the best people to help you select the right products that are best for you.